George Condo: Recognition

 In 2000, Condo was the subject of the documentary film Condo Painting, directed by John McNaughton.
 The film, which follows the progress of Condo's large-scale oil painting Big Red over the course of one year, features an appearance by Allen Ginsberg, as well as footage of Condo collaborating with William S. Burroughs on paintings the two made together at Burroughs' Kansas home in the mid-1990s.

 There has been extensive critical writing about Condo's work.
 Several monographs have been published, including The Imaginary Portraits of George Condo (powerHouse), George Condo: Sculpture by Thomas Kellein (Hatje Kanz), George Condo: One Hundred Women (Hatje Kanz), and in conjunction with an exhibition of the same title, George Condo: Mental States (Hayward Publishing).

 In 1999, Condo received an Academy Award from the American Academy of Arts and Letters, and in 2005 he received the Francis J. Greenburger Award.
 He has been invited to lecture at many prestigious institutions including Columbia University, Yale University, Pasadena Art Center, San Francisco MOMA, the Solomon R. Guggenheim Museum, New York, and the New Museum, New York.
 In 2004, Condo taught a six-month course at Harvard University entitled Painting Memory.
+In 2008, he won the International Artist Award from Anderson Ranch Arts Center in Colorado.

 Art market

 Condo has been showing with Sprüth Magers since 1984, Simon Lee since 1998, Skarstedt since 2005, and Xavier Hufkens since 2006.
+In January 2020, Condo signed on exclusively with Hauser and Wirth and Sprüth Magers.

-His painting Nude and Forms (2014) set his auction record of $6.16 million at Christie's New York in May 2018.
+His painting Force Field (2010) set his auction record of $6.85 million at Christie's Hong Kong in July 2020.

 Personal life

 Condo married actress Anna Achdian in 1989.
 They have two daughters, Eleonore and Raphaelle.
 They divorced in 2016.

-Soon afterward, Condo dated Ashley Olsen.
+Ahead of the 2024 United States presidential election, Condo was one of 165 leading contemporary artists who contributed pieces to Artists for Kamala, an online sale with all proceeds raised going directly to the Kamala Harris campaign.